 Lettuces come in so many shapes and sizes this time of year and they all taste differently from bitter to sweet to buttery.
 All of them are best for salads but they will be available till summer long.
 One note is to ask the farmer if it is the first cutting or second cutting.
 The more regrowing and cutting that is done on the Lettuce the more bitter and worse the flavor becomes.
 Try to always get lettuces that are no more than the 2nd cutting.

 The odd alien looking veggie may be one of the most versatile veggies of the season.
 Get used to using this guy because we will have him around for a while.
 Make slaw, roast it, toss it into salads shaved, cut it up to serve with hummus for the kids, everything basically goes.
 Just peel it and enjoy!

 I live for chive blossoms.
 Those beautiful little flowers are the crown jewel of the month.
 THey top every dish in the most beautiful and colorful way.
 That color purple may be one of my favorites.
 Enjoy the whole plant from top to bottom.
 They are that amazing.

 Yup they are still lingering this month but not very long.
 Get them in before they are gone.
 Shaving them is the best way to use them this month as they get denser and thicker now.

 One of many Asian style greens that pop up this season.
 Bok Choy is simple and easy, cut it in half and let it cook face down till it slightly carmelizes and serve it just like that with some salt and pepper.
-Nice little guy to enjoy this time of year with fish or next to a burger instead of a salad.
+Nice little guy to enjoy this time of year with fish from sites like FishMe online.